 - Trust Jesus Christ as Saviour and Lord;

-- Agree with the MCF Mission, Vision, Statement of Belief, and Constitution.
-(Links to documents)
+- Agree with the MCF Lines of Operation, Statement of Belief, and Constitution. (request copy of Constitution through the office.)

 Membership Expectations.
 Members of the MCF are expected to: